Tom-stack3/ticketsFinder/README.md

 ## Running the script:
-After the setup, now you can run the python script.
+After the setup, you can run the python script.
 You can specify the time you want for the script to run and the email addresses you want to be notified in the command line arguments.
 ```shell
 # Run the script for 10 minutes, and send alerts to: example.1@mail.com, example.2@mail.com